NaoMod/Towards-an-In-context-LLM-based-Approach-for-Model-Views/README.md

 - **Python**: Version 3.8 or higher
 - **OpenAI API Key**: Obtain from [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
 Note that this is a paid service.
 The price may vary depending on the selected model.
 - **LangSmith API Key**: Obtain from [LangSmith API](https://docs.smith.langchain.com/how_to_guides/setup/create_account_api_key).
 Note that this is also a paid service, but they offer a free quota sufficient for the tests described in the paper.
-    <small>Both OpenAI and LangSmith are independent companies.
+   - <small>Both OpenAI and LangSmith are independent companies.
 Please review their Terms and Conditions regarding personal data.</small>
+   - <small>We didn't provide any pre-paid API keys to preserve the users' data since they can leak user information into the metadata that we would have access to</small>

 ### Project Preparation

+All instructions below should consider that the project's root folder is the `llm-app`, except when explicitly mentioned.

 #### Using a Virtual Environment